KiriteeGak/region-growing-by-cellular-automata/README.md

 ## Usage

+1. From terminal

+	>> python regiongrowingca.py sample/star-white-clipart.jpg sample/seeds -t 0.5 -i 50

-1. `python main.py sample/star-white-clipart.jpg [[300,300]]` 	reads the file sample from sample folder with one pixel as seed at [300,300]
+reads **sample/star-white-clipart.jpg** from sample folder with seeds given in an utf-8 encoded file as like **sample/seeds**

+Seeds are be of assumed format

+	n1,n2
+	n3,n4

+2. General usage

+	>> python regiongrowingca.py sample/star-white-clipart.jpg sample/seeds

+runs with threshold (`-t`) of 0.5 and number of iterations (`-i`) as 50

+3. Run

+	>> python regiongrowingca.py -h

+for more help regarding args